 When a company is not using Google Workspace, a consumer Gmail account is often the default way to access Google accounts such as Google My Business and YouTube.

-If this is done, the Gmail account should be controlled by the business—not by the employee.
+If this is done, the Gmail account should be controlled by the business, not the employee.
 The recovery information (mobile number, secondary email) should be that of a business owner.

-However, if an employee is using this Gmail account, there is nothing to stop the employee from altering the recovery information.
+However, if an employee is using this Gmail account, nothing can stop the employee from altering the recovery information.
 Therefore, it’s better to use one of the following approaches.

 Best Practices For Google Workspace Customers

-This account will be managed by your Google Workspace administrator.
+Your Google Workspace administrator will manage this account.
 The address is known.
-It’s easy for the administrator to reset the password if it’s lost.
+If the password is lost, the administrator can easily reset it.
 The business owns the account, not the employee.

 Best Practices For Microsoft Office 365 Customers